Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Emergency preparedness register for COVID-19 (Beredt C19)

 Beredt C19 was established so that the Norwegian Institute of Public Health (NIPH) can quickly obtain the necessary knowledge about the COVID-19 epidemic, enabling the authorities to assess risk and implement measures to safeguard the health of the entire population.
-The register was established in close collaboration with the Norwegian Directorate of Health, the Norwegian Intensive Care and Pandemic Registry and other data controllers for other data sources included in the register.
+The register was established in close collaboration with the Norwegian Directorate of Health, the Norwegian Intensive Care and Pandemic Registry and other organisations that are responsible for data sources included in the register.

 Why is there a preparedness register for COVID-19